 To be on top of your health, regular checkups in the form of blood tests are imperative and useful tools to understand your body and its current conditions.
-Be it tracking cholesterol, blood sugar, or looking for potential underlying issues, blood tests are a window into your overall well-being.
-However, knowing how often you should get tested is important, so to help with that here are general guidelines, factors that influence testing frequency, and special circumstances that may require frequent monitoring.
+Be it cholesterol or blood sugar, or just looking for potential underlying issues, blood tests are a window into your overall well-being.
+However, it is also important to know how often you should be tested, so here are general guidelines, factors that may influence the frequency of testing, and special circumstances that might require you to be checked frequently.

 General Guidelines for Blood Test Frequency

-For adults, a yearly routine blood test is recommended along with a physical exam.
-The tests usually include a complete blood count (CBC), that measures your red and white blood cells, hemoglobin levels, and platelet count.
-Additionally, a basic metabolic panel (BMP) is often performed to assess kidney function, blood sugar levels, and electrolytes.
+Adults should have a yearly routine blood test coupled with a physical examination.
+The tests often include a complete blood count or CBC, which measures your red and white blood cells, hemoglobin, and platelet counts.
+A basic metabolic panel or BMP is also often done, in order to estimate kidney function, blood sugar, and electrolytes.

-If you’re relatively healthy, annual testing is sufficient to keep tabs on your health to detect any potential issues early.
-For adults above 50, bi-annual testing is recommended, as the risk of high cholesterol, diabetes, and other diseases increase with age.
+If you are moderately healthy, then yearly testing is enough to monitor your health to catch any problem as early as possible.
+For adults age 50 and above, bi-annual testing is recommended as the risk of high cholesterol, diabetes, etc. increase with age.

 Factors That Influence Blood Test Frequency